Avidanborisov/process-warrior/README.md

 What does this warrior do?
 --------------------------
+This process warrior is written in C++11, and is designed to be:

+1. As fast as possible
+2. Run on Linux only

-This process warrior is written in C++11, and is designed to be as fast as possible, and compatible only on Linux.
-That means that at times, the code may not follow idiomatic C++(11) guidelines (and that's only where performance matters), or POSIX portability.
+That means that at times, the code may not follow idiomatic C++(11) guidelines (which is only where performance matters), or POSIX portability.
 This warrior only uses native Linux API's everywhere - it never executes a system command to the job.

-The warrior's course of action is divided to three steps: hiding, protecting and inifintely destroying.
+The warrior's course of action is divided into three steps: hiding, protecting and inifintely destroying.

 ###Hiding
 ###Protecting